andrewbearsley/lacework-alert-reporting/README.md

-# Lacework FortiCNAPP - Multi-Cloud Framework Mapping
+# Lacework Alert Reporting Tool

-This repository automates the extraction and analysis of compliance data for cloud compliance frameworks using the Lacework CLI and Python SDK.
-Supports AWS, Azure, GCP, and OCI.
+This repository provides automated alert reporting for Lacework compliance alerts using the Lacework CLI and Python SDK.
+It generates a report of compliance alerts with policy details and remediation information.

-This script handles the workflow:
-1. Retrieves the report definition
-2. Extracts unique policy IDs from the report definition
-3. Retrieves policy details (with caching and rate limiting)
-4. Automatically detects cloud provider from report name (AWS, Azure, GCP, OCI)
-5. Lists cloud accounts from cloud integrations
+**Features:**
+- Configurable date ranges (defaults to previous week Mon-Sun)
-6. Fetches compliance reports for each account using Lacework CLI
+- Retrieves compliance alerts using Lacework API and CLI
-7. Aggregates compliance statistics and writes to CSV
+- Enriches alerts with policy details using intelligent caching
+- Generates CSV reports with alert information
+- Handles rate limiting and retry logic

 ## Prerequisites